 Symptoms of Pectus Excavatum

-Pectus excavatum is caused by a developmental defect in the cartilage that holds the ribs to the breastbone.
-This cartilage grows abnormally.
-It pushes the breastbone in so that your child's chest looks sunken.
-The opposite condition is called
+In pectus excavatum, the cartilage that holds the ribs to the breastbone grows abnormally and pushes the breastbone inward, so your child’s chest looks sunken.

-You may first notice a dent in the chest when your child is a baby.
-Sometimes, though, pectus excavatum does not show up until later.
-The dent may become more noticeable as your child grows, especially during growth spurts.
-Or the dent may disappear and never become a problem.
-What often appears to be pectus excavatum in babies goes away on its own over time.
+You might notice a dent in your child’s chest as a baby, but sometimes it doesn’t show up until later.
+The dent might become more noticeable as your child grows, particularly during growth spurts.
+Or it might disappear and never become a problem.
+What often appears to be pectus excavatum in babies goes away on its own.

 - Shortness of breath

 Pectus Excavatum Diagnosis